electricentity/electricentity.github.io/_posts/2019-09-05-Wonderland.markdown

 ![Markdowm Image][14]{: class="bigger-image" }
 <figcaption class="caption">Mount Rainier over Nisqually River</figcaption>

 Part way up the Pinnacle Peak Trail I had the need and was actually able to hang food from bears for the first time.
-I then continued to the pass where I then headed west to first climb Lane Peak, after that was Denman, and then Plummer.
+I continued to the pass where I then headed west to first climb Lane Peak, after that was Denman, and then Plummer.

 After hitting everything west of the Pinnacle Peak Pass trail I skipped Pinnacle and traversed east hoping to get towards Unicorn.
-I got slightly of the main boot path by being a bit low and by the time I got to Castle wanted a little pick-me-up.
-I quickly scaled Castle and was humored by the fact that the route description had recommended gear for rappelling.
+I got slightly of the main boot path by being a bit low and by the time I got to Castle I wanted a little pick-me-up so I quickly scaled Castle and was humored by the fact that the route description had recommended gear for rappelling.

 ![Markdowm Image][15]{: class="bigger-image" }
 <figcaption class="caption">Pinnacle Peak from Castle Peak</figcaption>

-Coming off Castle I was surprised to hear voices in terrain I assumed would be empty.
+Coming off Castle I was surprised to hear voices in terrain I assumed would be desolate.
 I discussed my route and my trip with two older gentlemen who happened to be an ex-Superintendent of Mount Rainier National Park and a former backcountry ranger of 20 years.
 They provided insight for Foss and warned me of several bear sightings in that direction, but didn’t know much about the route for Unicorn.

 Upon reaching the top of Foss Peak I was able to spot a bear on the slopes below and I looked towards Unicorn Peak and was disheartened.
 The scree field leading to the summit ridge looked as loose and steep as possible and was topped by a nice 100ft snow field at the same pitch with a large cornice on the top.
 I didn’t see any way I would enjoy the ascent to the ridgeline and didn’t want to waste away the limited hours left in the day that I needed to be spending on the Wonderland Trail to make it to Nickle Creek Camp by dark.